Rishabh044/arcade-ai/README.md

 Arcade lets you focus on creating useful tool functionality rather than solving complex authentication, deployment, and integration challenges.

-## Quickstart: Call a Tool in 5 Minutes
+## Quickstart: Call your first tool

 ```bash
 # Install the Arcade CLI